Refractory, Definition, Types, Materials and Applications, a Guide

 Glass Powder is widely used in the foundry industry as a formulation in fluxes and in the manufacture of tundish liners.
 A tundish acts as a reservoir and a distribution channel in the continuous casting of Steels (CC).

 These materials are usually referred to as non-metallic materials which have specific characteristics - which allow them to be used in high-temperature environments.
-Let’s take a further look at refractory materials in general...
+Let’s take a further look at these heat resistant materials in general...

 What Are the Classifications of Refractory?

-The chemicals in refractory materials are mostly classified by their oxide compounds, the type of element is grouped according to where is appears in the periodic table.
+The chemicals in this material are mostly classified by their oxide compounds, the type of element is grouped according to where is appears in the periodic table.

 Most oxide compounds of elements based on the left-hand side of the periodic table consist of basic characteristics, while those on the right hand have more acidic characteristics.
 Those in the middle simply have what called neutral characteristics.